Real and ideal prices: Pricing issues

 Market economies often suffer from similar defects, in the sense that commercial price information is in practice deficient, false, distorted or inaccurate.
 This is not necessarily because trading parties intend to deceive - generally speaking, deception is bad for business reputations, at least in the long run - but simply because it is technically impossible to provide fully exact price information.
 Official price estimates can be inaccurate, rely on dubious valuation assumptions contrary to reality, or fail to be verified thoroughly, among other things because they rely on sample survey techniques or partial and infrequent information.
 Business price signals are not intrinsically always clear; they can be deceptive, understating or overstating the real situation, or present a completely false picture of transactions and values.
 Jean-Claude Trichet for example remarked in 2008 about the 2008 financial crisis that:

 "The root cause of the crisis was a widespread undervaluation of risk.
 This included an underpricing of the unit of risk and an underassessment of the quantity of risk that financial operators took upon themselves".

-Trichet's suggestion is that completely wrong pricing occurred, with devastating results.
+Trichet's suggestion was that completely wrong pricing occurred, with devastating results.
 A "unit of risk" does not really exist.
 However, this category can nevertheless be thought of as the quantity of money which represents a "possible" financial loss, or the likely cost of the financial consequences, if a specific price-trend or event occurs.
 Risk-pricing is intrinsically a problem-fraught process, in so far as it relies on assumptions about unknowns, in advance of actual events.
 These unknowns may include factors that were not previously anticipated or included in the mathematical models.
 The modelling assumptions made in risk-pricing might either exaggerate the risk, underestimate the risk, or fail to define properly what the risks actually are - not necessarily because of any deliberate intent to deceive, but simply because some of the underlying assumptions were mistaken, or because it is technically impossible to make fully accurate and reliable forecasts.

 Predicting events can be relatively simple and robust, if there are only a few variables to reckon with.
 But if there are a large number of variables interacting with each other at the same time, predicting what will happen can become a much more complicated task.
 Even if the math is flawless, the overall conceptual design of the models may be inadequate, and result in wrong predictions nevertheless.